Skip to content

 A compromised machine wallet cannot exceed authorized budgets because:

-• payments require a valid SPA
+• payments require a valid SBA signed by the session authority

 Transaction Mutation